sai1231/studio/README.md

 MEILISEARCH_MASTER_KEY=...
 ```

-**3. Mobile App Environment:**
+**3. Mobile App & Extension Environment:**
-For the mobile app, create a separate `.env` file inside the `/mobile` directory.
-Refer to the `mobile/README.md` for the required variables.
+For the mobile app and browser extension, you must manually update their respective config files with your Firebase credentials.
+These files do not use the `.env` file.
+- **Mobile App**: `mobile/lib/firebase.ts`
+- **Browser Extension**: `extension/firebase-config.js`

 ## Running Meilisearch